These WatchOS 9 Features Will Make Your Apple Watch Even Better

 All that said, there are plenty of reasons why I'm excited to test the public beta.
-I've used testing the developer beta for weeks to find some of the best new features coming to your Apple Watch, and I'll update this article as I discover more in the public beta to share.
+I've been using the developer beta for weeks to find some of the best new features coming to your Apple Watch, and I'll update this article as I discover more in the public beta to share.

 WatchOS 9 looks fresher and more like the iPhone